openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 ### Tokenizer

-`Tokenizer` is run on an `nGraph model` and its main purpose is to identify subgraphs that are suitable for code generation.
+`Tokenizer` is run on an `OpenVINO model` and its main purpose is to identify subgraphs that are suitable for code generation.
 These subgraphs are then replaced with the `ov::op::Subgraph` node.
 This stage is called tokenization because the `Tokenizer` employs a greedy  algorithm similar to the ones used for parsing input stream of characters into tokens.
 One of the distinctive features of this algorithm is its flexibility, so it can seamlessly handle arbitrary operations' patterns.